- 30 Nov 2022

 Configure template settings

-Business administrators can create template-based documents that agents can use during Lightico conversations.
+Business administrators can create template-based documents that agents can use during Lightico sessions.
 This article describes how to configure the settings of these documents in the Settings tab of the PDF editor.

 To open the PDF editor: